wallacebrf/Synology-to-TrueNAS/README.md

 1.)
 My Main DS920 with attached DX517
   - Synology Calendar (did not really use much, so did not bother with a replacement)
-  - Antivirus Essential (not bothering to replace)
+  - Anti-virus Essential (not bothering to replace)
   - Synology Mail Plus Server  <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main?tab=readme-ov-file#Configiure_email_sending_from_CLI">Replaced by scripts to send emails through CLI</a>
   - Web Station <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main?tab=readme-ov-file#ngninx_PHP_Maria_DB_Stack">Replaced by ngninx + PHP + MySQL Stack + PHPMyAdmin also known as LEMP stack</a>
   - Hyper Backup <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main?tab=readme-ov-file#Cloud_backups_to_BackBlaze_B2_Bucket">Replaced by Cloud backups to BackBlaze B2 Bucket</a>
-  - Hyper Backup Vault (only used as i had multiple synology systems. now that i have one main system, i do not need to replace this)
+  - Hyper Backup Vault (only used as i had multiple Synology systems. now that i have one main system, i do not need to replace this)
-  - Central Management System (only used as i had multiple synology systems. now that i have one main system, i do not need to replace this) - Truenas does have "Truenas Connect" that does cost some money but allows for basically the same funcitons
+  - Central Management System (only used as i had multiple Synology systems. now that i have one main system, i do not need to replace this) - TrueNAS does have "TrueNAS Connect" that does cost some money but allows for basically the same functions
   - Maria DB <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main?tab=readme-ov-file#ngninx_PHP_Maria_DB_Stack">Replaced by ngninx + PHP + MySQL Stack + PHPMyAdmin also known as LEMP stack</a>
   - PHP My Admin <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main?tab=readme-ov-file#ngninx_PHP_Maria_DB_Stack">Replaced by ngninx + PHP + MySQL Stack + PHPMyAdmin also known as LEMP stack</a>
   - Log Center <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main?tab=readme-ov-file#Grey_log">Replaced by Grey log</a>